andrew-howes/gamefox/RELEASING.md

     <b>Changes:</b>

-    [changes for the latest version from content/NEWS or www/changes(-next).mdwn]
+    [changes for the latest version from content/NEWS or www/changes(-next).md]

-Finally, you should upload the *_amo.xpi file in the root of the git tree to addons.mozilla.org.
+Finally, you should upload the `*_amo.xpi` file in the root of the git tree to addons.mozilla.org.

 Configuring a nightly build server